jaceuk/svelte-blog-v3/src/posts/visual-css-debugging.md

 ---
 title: 'Visual CSS debugging'
 date: '2022-06-25'
-excerpt: 'This quick tip will make debugging CSS in the browser allot easier.'
+intro: 'This quick tip will make debugging CSS in the browser allot easier.'
 tags: ['CSS']
 ---